ophastings/BirthLottery/README.md

 ## Getting started

-**Open `BirthLottery.Rproj` in RStudio.** This sets the working directory correctly — all scripts use the `here` package to build paths relative to the project root, so they will work regardless of where the folder is stored on your machine.
+**Open `BirthLottery.Rproj` in RStudio.** This sets the working directory.
+All scripts use the `here` package to build paths relative to the project root, so they will work regardless of where the folder is stored on your machine.

 ### Required R packages